StagPython/StagPy/README.md

 Read binary output files of STAGYY

-`main.py` is the "master" file which uses definitions from the other scripts to read and process the data files.
+`main.py` is the "master" file which uses definitions from the other scripts to call the right subcommand which in turn processes StagYY data.

+The available subcommands are the following:

+- `field`: computes and/or plots scalar fields such as temperature or stream function;
+- `rprof`: computes and/or plots radial profiles;
+- `time`: computes and/or plots time series;
+- `var`: displays a list of available variables.

 StagPy uses the external modules `matplotlib` and `numpy`, please install them if needed.
-To check that everything work fine, go to the `data` directory of the repository and run `../main.py`.
+To check that everything work fine, go to the `data` directory of the repository and run `../main.py field`.
 Three PDF files with a plot of the temperature, pressure and stream function fields should appear.

 To make StagPy available from everywhere in your system, you can make a soft